NonoY58/NonoY58.github.io/about.md

 title: About
 permalink: /about
 ---
 # Who is NonoY?

 I live in Kanagawa, Japan.
-This page is gonna be a portfolio in the near future.
+This site would be **my portfolio** in the near future.
 Just wait a moment please.